fulldecent/solidity-template/README.md

 :moneybag: This project is a supported by a bug bounty, see [BUG-BOUNTY.md](BUG-BOUNTY.md).

+If you are using these contracts, click at top to WATCH this repository for updates and security fixes, and click SPONSOR above to ensure updates and fixes keep coming.

 ## Introduction

 This repository is a starting point for anybody developing their own smart contracts.
 It is opinionated.
 You should use this as your starting point for all your projects.